journeyman33/hugo-site/content/posts/first/index.md

 ---

 Kubernetes simplifies the running of containerized application by automating many things like scaling, self-healing, high-availability, service discovery, load balancing, updates and rollbacks.
-This is enabled by a unified API ( Controller Manager, Scheduler, etcd, Kubelet, Kube-proxy ) that allows for applications to be defined declaratively in yaml, handle configuration management, persistent storage and RBAC.
+This is enabled by a unified API which includes the Controller Manager, Scheduler, etcd, Kubelet and  Kube-proxy that allows for applications to be defined declaratively in yaml and do things like configuration management, handle persistent storage and Role Based Access Control.

- When the API is extended, with CRDs (Custom Resource Definitions), Admissions Controllers and with Controllers/Operators, Kubernetes then goes beyond an 'orchestrator of containers':
+ When the API is extended, with CRDs (Custom Resource Definitions), Admissions Controllers and with Controllers/Operators, Kubernetes then goes beyond its original purpose as an 'orchestrator of containers':

 - to provision cloud infrastructure or custom applications through Crossplane created CRDs,
 - to enforce security policies through a Kyverno Admission Controller,